 This hasn’t always been the case.
 It’s a modern, Western idea that children are separate from their families.
 Throughout history, and in other parts of the modern world, people are very regularly punished for something a family member has done.
 This is more likely in less individualistic societies, where family members are considered different facets of the same ‘person’.

 By mentioning the imaginary audience looking in through the window I am put in mind of a horror film camera technique whereby the camera sort of follows a character as they go about their ordinary business.
 The scene thereby seems to almost be taking place underwater, with the camera as some kind of shark, floating without sound towards its target, waiting to surprise.
 An opening scene of Broadchurch uses this technique, and you’ll see it in Panic Room and various other horror suspense films.
-John Truby has pointed out that this is using the ocean as a metaphor, and an ocean (like a suburban idyll) has two distinct parts to it: the ocean surface, which you can see, and the ocean deep, which you can’t.
+The ocean has two distinct parts to it: the ocean surface, which you can see, and the ocean deep, which you can’t.

 The mother suggests they take the phone out.
 “Especially this year.”
 Unfortunately I’ve already read spoilers on the back cover and so I know this year is significant because Denny is sixteen — the same age Dennis was when he did something which lead to the death of Lulu.
 This says something interesting about back cover copy.
 When Cormier wrote this book did he mean for the publisher to give so much away on the back?
 (While the inside of a book is created by the author, the cover illustration and copy belong entirely to the publisher.)
 Did the publisher forfeit suspense in favour of selling more copies, or was theirs a literary decision?
 Did they think Cormier wasn’t giving enough away, early enough, so helped readers along?